thegodone/molds-branch/README.md

 # generator of input file
-You need rdkit to convert a smile to a input file using the following code:
+You need rdkit to convert a smile to a input file using the following code rdkit2molds.py

-# other instructions are available in
+# advanced instructions
 doc/readme.md file